vicentinileonardo/DWT-SVD-digital-watermarking/README.md

 # DWT-SVD-digital-watermarking
-Repository related to the Catch the Mark competition of the **Multimedia Data Security** graduate course of University of Trento, academic year 2022/2023.
+Repository related to the "Catch the Mark" competition of the **Multimedia Data Security** graduate course of University of Trento, academic year 2022/2023.
 <br><br>
 Group name: **howimetyourmark**